 The Hundred Cat Foundation (HCF) is a non-profit organization whose mission is to improve the lives of feral, stray, and free-roaming cats in the Centre County, PA area and to assist the people caring for these cats.
-We do this by providing access to low cost spay/neuter services, assisting people caring for colonies, finding loving homes for socialized cats, providing nutritious food, and providing outreach and education on feral and stray cat management.
+We do this by providing access to low cost spay/neuter services, assisting people caring for colonies, providing nutritious food, and providing outreach and education on feral and stray cat management.

 We have a variety of programs that support our mission: